cotica/reddit_classifier/README.md

 * We merge everything into a single dataframe, using `pd.concat`
 * We drop rows where self text is marked as [deleted] or [removed].
 This comprises about 1% of our data and is negligible.
 * We impute missing text with just spaces
-* We further strip the text columns of nonsense content, such as links, and junk, including space breaks that have made their way into the comment fields, as well as emoji and non-Latin alphabet or numeric characters, using `RegEx`.
+* We further strip the text columns of nonsense content, such as links, and junk, including space breaks that have made their way into the text fields, as well as emoji and non-Latin alphabet or numeric characters, using `RegEx`.

 ---